 Add a deadline for a decision in order to drive action.

-If you want to be more successful in your chamber sponsorships, ensure that your data supports the sponsor you’re bringing on.
+If you want to be more successful with your chamber advertisers or chamber sponsorships, ensure that your data supports the sponsor you’re bringing on.
 You want this to be a mutually-beneficial arrangement.
 If it’s not, they won’t be back and that means more work for you in the long run as you’ll be recruiting annually for a big part of your sponsorship money.

 Want to know more about how to succeed in chamber sponsorships?
 Check out the Ultimate Guide to Chamber Sponsorships.

-Wondering how to meet the needs of young professionals, sponsors, family businesses?
-Take a look at other articles in our Meeting the Needs Series.
+Wondering about how to meet the needs of other specific demographics?
+Read the previous articles in our Meeting the Needs Series.